demmings/gsSQL/README.md

 2. Array of:  a) table name, b) Range of data, c) cache seconds
     * If the table referenced in the SELECT is the name of a SHEET, this parameter is optional.
 For example:
-      "select * from transactions"  and you have a sheet called "transactions" and the first row of the sheet has unique column titles, it is not necessary to defined the array of table definitions.
+      "select * from transactions"  and you have a sheet called "transactions" and the first row of the sheet has unique column titles, it is not necessary to define the array of table definitions.
 However, if you want to specify a specific range or set a cache holding seconds, you need to specify this paramter.
     * If the sheet name contains spaces, you need to use single quotes around the table name in your select, like "select * from 'master transactions'" if your sheet name is called 'master transactions'.
     * Use the CURLY bracket notations to create the double array of table definitions.
+    * For RANGE of DATA,  either used NAMED RANGE, A1 notation range, SHEET NAME or empty (table name used as sheet name).
+This input is a string.
+The first row of each range MUST be unique column titles.
-3. Include column title or not.
+3. Include column title in output or not.
 4. Optional BIND variable data.
 There should be one data item listed PER question mark in the SELECT statement.

 NOTE: